 It is not uncommon in my medical practice to hear patients say, “Back in my day, we didn’t have all this ADHD stuff.”
 But how common is Attention Deficit Hyperactive Disorder (ADHD)?
-The fact is that ADHD (formerly known as ADD) is the most common neurodevelopmental disorder among children in North America.
+ADHD (formerly known as ADD) is the most common neurodevelopmental disorder among children in North America.
 As a physician, I am often left wondering if ADHD is increasing, or if we are just able to better detect it?

 Why is the diagnosis of ADHD important?